 On a broader scale, the EU also requires all EU countries to report on their GHG emissions along with their climate policies, measures, and progress toward their goals.

-What Are the Standards, Initiatives, and Organizations That Reporters Need To Know?
+What Are the Standards, Initiatives, and Organizations That Companies Need To Know?

 Reporters should get familiar with organizations and initiatives that provide direct guidance on reporting, like the GHGP, and broader ones that have influenced many areas and industries, like the Paris Climate Agreement.

-There are many to understand and some that are more relevant to your organization than others.
+There are many to understand, some more relevant to your organization than others.
 Your organization may also have local guidelines that you need to follow in addition to best practices set by larger ones.
-We’ll cover some of the most important standards, initiatives, and organizations below.
+Below, we'll cover some of the most important standards, initiatives, and organizations.

 Intergovernmental Panel on Climate Change (IPCC)